Everyone should pay attention to nutrition — and that's particularly true for athletes.

 And stay away from junk food, cautions Moreno.
 "Many people assume athletes are nutritionally invincible," she says, but binging on candy, ice cream and other indulgences hinders performance.

 Good nutrition is also central to maintaining a healthy weight.
 Weight can be a hot-button issue in athletics.
 If you need to lose weight, severely restricting calories, protein or fat is not only dangerous for your body but also negatively impacts your athletic performance.
 Fill up on high-fiber vegetables, fruits, whole grains, legumes, lean protein sources and low-fat dairy to get essential nutrients.
-Working with a registered dietician can help you identify any unhealthy food behaviors and create an eating plan that addresses your unique needs.
+Working with a registered dietitian can help you identify any unhealthy food behaviors and create an eating plan that addresses your unique needs.

 Hydration Matters, Too